 In addition, we use open source software in connection with our proprietary software and expect to continue to use open source software in the future.
 Some open-source licenses, commonly referred to as "copyleft" licenses, require licensors to provide source code to licensees upon request, or prohibit licensors from charging a fee to licensees.
 We try to insulate our proprietary code from the effects of such "copyleft" provisions.
 While we have policies in place to avoid usage of software from "copyleft" licenses, and while we conduct audits and have other procedures in place in an effort to ensure these policies are followed, we cannot guarantee that these efforts will be successful.
 Accordingly, we may face claims from others claiming ownership of, or seeking to enforce the license terms applicable to such open source software, including by demanding release of the open source software, derivative works or our proprietary source code that was developed or distributed with such software.
 These claims could also result in litigation, require us to purchase a costly license or require us to devote additional research and development resources to change our software, any of which would have a negative effect on our business and results of operations.
-In addition, if the license terms for the open source software into our proprietary software in a manner that may subject our proprietary software to an open source license that requires disclosure, to customers or the public, of the source code to such proprietary software.
+In addition, if the license terms for the open source software change, we may be forced to re-engineer our software or incur additional costs.
+We cannot assure you that we have not incorporated open source software into our proprietary software in a manner that may subject our proprietary software to an open source license that requires disclosure, to customers or the public, of the source code to such proprietary software.
 Any such disclosure would have a negative effect on our business and the value of our proprietary software.